 Go beyond Voice Memos with these essential iPad music apps for iOS.
 We’ve focused especially on apps for the iPad, the most popular iOS device for music-making, but most apps will also run on the iPhone.

 iPad Music Apps: Cubasis 2

-Like n-track Studio, Steinberg’s Cubasis 2 is also a digital audio workstation, or DAW.
-Unlike n-track, it’s largely unusable on an iPhone.
-But if you have an iPad—preferably, one of the roomy models, like the iPad Pro—you’ll find the desktop style interface usable.
-The price might choke you, but the $50 app is as fully-featured as you can get in iOS land.
+Like n-track Studio, Steinberg’s Cubasis 2 is also a digital audio workstation or DAW.
+If you have an iPad—preferably, one of the roomy models, like the iPad Pro—you’ll find the desktop-style interface usable.
+The price might choke you, but it’s worth it.

 Suggester helps you write songs by suggesting the next chord for your chord progression.
 As any professional songwriter knows, there are only so many decent-sounding chord progressions in our musical system.
 Smart songwriters lean on the work of masters, elevating their imitation with expansion, embellishment, and artistry.
 That’s where you should pour your creativity, not the underlying chord progression.
 Suggester will help you record the song in your heart, offering various chord progressions until you find the one.